-Call: INDUSTRY-HADEA

-Specific conditions

-Expected EU The Commission estimates that an EU contribution of around EUR

-contribution per project 20.00 million would allow these outcomes to be addressed appropriately.
+Call: INDUSTRY Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 28.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 20.00 million.
-Type of Action Innovation Actions Technology Readiness Level Activities are expected to start at TRL 3-4 and achieve TRL 5-6 by the end of the project - see General Annex B. Other conditions "Eligible costs may take form of unit costs for providing trans-national and virtual access to Research Infrastructure as defined in the Decision for Horizon Europe Research Infrastructure actions."
-Exceptional funding rates The funding rate for this action will be set up to 70% for all partners.
-No more than one proposal will be funded.
+Indicative budget The total indicative budget for the topic is EUR 28.00 million.
+Type of Action Innovation Actions Technology Readiness Level Activities are expected to start at TRL 3-4 and achieve TRL 5-6 by the end of the project - see General Annex B. Exceptional page limits to proposals/applications In order to accommodate the complexity of the activities required under this topic, the page limit in part B of the General Annexes is exceptionally extended to a total of 60 pages.